 Film, Video & Photographic Arts at Fashion Institute of Technology

 If you are interested in studying film, video and photographic arts, you may want to check out the program at Fashion Institute of Technology.
-The following information will help you decide if it is a good fit for you.FIT SUNY is located in New York, New York and has a total student population of 8,726.
-Of the 1,669 students who graduated with a bachelor’s degree from Fashion Institute of Technology in 2019, 9 of them were film, video and photographic arts majors.
+The following information will help you decide if it is a good fit for you.FIT SUNY is located in New York, New York and has a total student population of 8,191.
+In 2021, 19 film majors received their bachelor's degree from FIT SUNY.

 Want to know more about the career opportunities in this field?
 Check out the Careers in Film, Video & Photographic Arts section at the bottom of this page.